Crown-Matrix/Testing/README.md

 ### findMin(method)
 -Returns maximum numerical value in list

--if data isnt int or float then it will be ignored
+-if data isnt integer or float then it will be ignored

 Methods:
 1. return node with the max data